CharlieChenEC/sonic-utilities/doc/Command-Reference.md

     - local: Disables remote authentication and uses local authentication
     - default: Reset back to default value, which is only "local" authentication

+The below command is to configure AAA to use remote tacacs+ database for user authentication.

 - Example:
   ```